-Enjoy a tour of our garden if you’re unable to visit us!
-Sarah Davey, Head Gardener, filmed 2 tours in the spring/summer 2020.
+Enjoy a virtual tour of our garden!
+Sarah Davey, Head Gardener, filmed several tours during the lockdowns of 2020/21.

 The botanic garden, hidden behind the Institute, has an atmosphere of green profusion.
 It is approached though a small conservatory which shelters tender plants in winter, and houses a collection of carnivorous plants.
 The latter double their grisly fascination – and beauty – when viewed though a microscope.